vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 .. opcmd:: reset openvpn client <text>

-   Use this command to reset specified OpenVPN client.
+   Use this command to reset the specified OpenVPN client.

 .. opcmd:: reset openvpn interface <interface>

-   Uset this command to reset the OpenVPN process on a specific interface.
+   Use this command to reset the OpenVPN process on a specific interface.